-- Technically, a Nash equilibrium is a set of strategies, one for each player, such that no player has incentive to change his or her strategy given what the other players are doing.
-(This is the definition of Nash equilibrium from Lesson 1.3 of my textbook.)
+Nash equilibrium is the most important solution concept in game theory.
+We know from last lecture that it is a set of strategies, one for each player, such that no player has incentive to change his or her strategy given what the other players are doing.
+Stated like this, Nash equilibrium does not have a clear conceptual application.

-- Practically speaking, a Nash equilibrium is a law that no one has incentive to break even in the absence of an effective police force.
-In a sense, these laws are self-enforcing.
+- Another way to think of a Nash equilibrium is as a law that no one would want to break even in the absence of an effective police force.

 - Suppose that the police do not exist.